sohooo/k8s-playbooks/docs/MAINTENANCE_PLAYBOOK.md

 2. **Ordering:** `order: inventory` preserves the inventory ordering of the aggregate groups.
 Because the `kube_nodes` group lists `kube_control_plane` before `kube_workers`, all control-plane hosts complete first, followed by their worker counterparts.
 3. **Serial maintenance:** With `serial: 1` the workflow finishes on one host before advancing to the next, matching the original behaviour while avoiding duplicate plays.

-The shared `select_kubectl_delegate` helper continues to probe the inventory-defined control-plane group to select a healthy delegate for Kubernetes commands.
-Control-plane hosts already ship with a kubeconfig, while worker nodes rely on the delegate fact populated during `pre_tasks`.
+The kubectl role's setup helpers continue to probe the inventory-defined control-plane group to select a healthy delegate for Kubernetes commands.
+Control-plane hosts already ship with a kubeconfig, while worker nodes rely on the delegate fact populated during that setup stage.

 ## Task sequence